- What Is It?

-- Symptoms of kidney failure are due to the build-up of waste products in the body that may cause weakness, shortness of breath, lethargy, and confusion.
+- Symptoms of kidney failure are due to the build-up of waste products and excess fluid in the body that may cause weakness, shortness of breath, lethargy, swelling, and confusion.
 Inability to remove potassium from the bloodstream may lead to abnormal heart rhythms and sudden death.
-Initially, there may be no symptoms of kidney failure.
+Initially, kidney failure may cause no symptoms.

 - There are numerous causes of kidney failure, and treatment of the underlying disease may be the first step in correcting the kidney abnormality.